 - Employee NLC - Dependency: Hire - Employee NLC stands for Employee No Longer at Company.

-The status an employer uses to document if a candidate departs the companies employ before the expiration of the Guarantee Period.
+The status an employer uses to document if a candidate departs the company's employ before the expiration of the Guarantee Period.

-The majority of candidates, are going to take a pretty simple path in the candidate pipeline.
+The majority of candidates are going to take a pretty straightforward path in the candidate pipeline.
 For example:

 New > Reject

 New > Under Review > Accept > Hire